BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

     +================================+=============================================================================+
     | Incident Creation status       | Displays Incident creation results according to Incident creation rule.
     +--------------------------------+-----------------------------------------------------------------------------+
-    | Date Created                   | Displays the created date and time of the alert.
+    | Created                        | Displays the created date and time of the alert.
     +--------------------------------+-----------------------------------------------------------------------------+
-    | Date Occurred                  | Displays the occurred date and time of the alert.
+    | Occurred                       | Displays the occurred date and time of the alert.
     +--------------------------------+-----------------------------------------------------------------------------+
     | Service                        | Displays the name of the service where alert occurred.
     +--------------------------------+-----------------------------------------------------------------------------+